 The triple-extension nature of the compound exercise helps develop speed and power, whether for daily life or your sport.
 It’s a great conditioning exercise, too.

-You can use any medicine ball at your disposal for this exercise, but the best medicine ball to use are the larger, vinyl-covered balls, appropriately called wall balls.
+You can use any medicine ball at your disposal for this exercise, but the best medicine ball to use are the larger, vinyl-covered balls, appropriately called wall balls (check here for a more detailed breakdown of the best wall balls).

 Wall balls have a padded outer layer and larger dimensions, both of which make the ball easier to throw and catch.

-The JFIT Wall Medicine Ball is the perfect ball for this exercise.
+The JFIT Wall Medicine Ball is one of my favorite wall balls for this form of training.

 Available in a range of sizes, from 4 pounds all the way up a 30 pound model, the JFIT Wall Medicine Ball has a soft shell and built wide (14-inches in diameter) for easy catching and throwing.